 Here's an underhood shot showing part of the removed hood bracing that was required to clear the intake.
 Back to the paint shop!

-For now, the wiper motor is left off, but will return once the car sees more regular street duty.
+The wiper motor is left off but will return once the car sees more regular street duty.

 Future weight reduction will include tossing the factory aluminum bumpers and heavy impact absorbers for lighter fiberglass parts.